 Skip to main content

-Types of Conflict in Fiction Writing
+7 Types of Conflict in a Story: Definition and Examples

 One of the first issues a writer tackles in a new story idea is determining where the conflict of the story lies, and what types of conflict they’re going to use.